Seahawks part ways with offensive coordinator Brian Schottenheimer, citing ‘philosophical differences’

 Schottenheimer spent three seasons as Seattle’s offensive coordinator, hired after Darrell Bevell was fired following the 2017 season.

-The Seahawks scored 459 points this regular season, the most in team history, and became the fifth team since the 1970 NFL merger to start a season 3-0 and score 35-plus points in each game.
+The Seahawks ranked in the top nine in the NFL in scoring all three seasons, and this year scored 459 points, the most in team history, and became the fifth team since the 1970 NFL merger to start a season 3-0 and score 35-plus points in each game.

 But the offense sputtered down the stretch, as the Seahawks were held to 20 points or fewer in four of the final six games, including Saturday’s 30-20 loss to the Rams in a wild-card playoff game.